kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECK_CREATION.md

 ### Creating Your `khcheck` Resource

 Every check needs a `khcheck` to enable and configure it.
-As soon as this resource is applied to the cluster, Kuberhealthy will begin running it.
-Whenever you make a change, Kuberhealthy will re-load the check and restart any checks currently in progress.
+As soon as this resource is applied to the cluster, Kuberhealthy will begin running your check.
+Whenever you make a change, Kuberhealthy will automatically re-load the check and restart any checks currently in progress gracefully.

 Here is a minimal `khcheck` resource to start hacking with: